On the structure of W-algebras in type A: Non-trivial examples in low ranks

-\end{enumerate} \end{theorem} The proof is very similar to the one for Theorem \ref{thm: the case 2,2}.
-Indeed, by \S \ref{3,2}, $\W^k(\sll_5,f_{2,3})$ is strongly generated by the following elements.
-Here $L_1,L_2$ are two mutually-commuting Virasoro elements of central charges $c_{3,2}(k)$ and $c_{2,0}(k+2)$ respectively and they commute with the Heisenberg element $J$ with $\lbr{J}{J}=\frac{2}{5}(3k+10)\Lambda$.
+\end{enumerate} \end{theorem} The proof is very similar to the one for Theorem \ref{thm: the case 2,2} so we only give the main ideas.
+By \S \ref{3,2}, $\W^k(\sll_5,f_{2,3})$ is strongly generated by the following elements: Here $L_1,L_2$ are two mutually-commuting Virasoro elements of central charges $c_{3,2}(k)$ and $c_{2,0}(k+2)$ respectively and they commute with the Heisenberg element $J$ with $\lbr{J}{J}=\frac{2}{5}(3k+10)\Lambda$.
 The element $\Omega_{1,3}$ commutes with $L_2$, $J$ and satisfies